South Florida prepares to say goodbye to 2018

 City officials were present at the event to ensure everybody has a good time.

-“The City of Fort Lauderdale is getting known for its special events,” a Fort Lauderdale Parks and Recreation official said.
-“The parties we throw for our neighbors and community are very popular, and they’re growing every year bigger and better.”
+“The City of Fort Lauderdale is getting known for its special events,” said a Fort Lauderdale Parks and Recreation official.
+“The parties we throw for our neighbors and community are very popular, and they’re growing every year, bigger and better.”

 Officials urge those planning to attend to arrive as early as possible to avoid traffic congestion.